jdalrymple/gitbeaker/packages/rest/README.md

 }
 ```

 > Note: Supplying any pagination restrictions is call intensive.
-Some resources will require many requests which can put a significant load on the Gitlab Server.
+Some resources will require many requests which can put a significant load on the GitLab Server.
 The general best practice would be setting the page request option to only return the first page if all results are not required.

 #### Keyset Pagination